 Durability matters, too; after all, you are going to be sweating while wearing your headphones.
-If you can, try and find a pair with an official IP rating.
+If you can, try and find a pair with an official IP rating, which refers to its resistance to water and dust.
 Then again, I realize this is a rare certification to find for actual on- and over-ear headphones, so an official mention of sweat-resistance will serve you just as well.
 You just want to make sure your Bluetooth workout headphones don’t short-circuit mid-routine, or if they do, then you want the malfunction to be covered under the company’s warranty.

 Quick charging matters more than battery life